Welcome!

 Propulsion

 The core of any rocket is its motor: Olin Rocketry uses solid fueled motors.
-The first motor I worked failed due to communication errors which led to an overconstraining nozzle.
+The first motor I worked on failed due to communication errors which led to an overconstraining nozzle.
 I resolved to gain a more complete understanding of rocket propulsion in order to avert future failures.
-After studying the textbook Rocket Propulsion Elements, I am using physics principles to calculate the optimal nozzle and casing design to maximize vehicle altitude and motor reliability.
+After studying the textbook Rocket Propulsion Elements, I am used physics principles to calculate the optimal nozzle and casing design to maximize vehicle altitude and motor reliability.
 After machining a motor for the first time, I saw ways in which nozzle retention could be done more effectively am using my extensive machining experience to develop a design which is easier to produce using manual machining.

 Motor Cad